Nadal rolls to win US Open, 16th major title

 His reward after his long wait: Facing one of the best players of all time in the 31-year-old Nadal, whom he's never beaten.
 He falls to 0-5 against the Spaniard.

 Nadal dominated the match overall.
-He never faced a break point and finished 11 unforced errors to Anderson's 40.
+He never faced a break point and finished with 11 unforced errors to Anderson's 40.
 Nadal also won all of his net points, with 16.

 The two players are just 16 days apart in age and have known each other since they competed together on the youth tennis circuit two decades ago.